ss

 “I guess it was worth the wait to win a game like that,” said Indians manager Manny Acta, whose team won for the fifth time in seven games to remain atop the Central Division standings with a one-game lead over Detroit.
 “I think Cord deserved to win the game, because he hit the ball hard all day.
 He was the right guy at the plate in that situation.”

-It didn’t appear that way when Phelps, a rookie who was called up June 8 in hopes that he would provide an offensive boost in place of struggling veteran Orlando Cabrera, strode to the plate with just two hits in his first 20 big league at-bats.
+It didn’t appear that way when Phelps, a rookie who was called up June 8 to provide an offensive boost in place of struggling veteran Orlando Cabrera, strode to the plate with just two hits in his first 20 big league at-bats.

 But after taking a ball from Pirates reliever Tim Wood, Phelps shocked the stadium by sending a drive deep to right-center to touch off a celebration on the field and among the 30,023 fans in attendance.